 Apparently, all the trends that are rising in the marketing will continue to be affecting the marketers.
 I have the habit of regularly checking the job descriptions on LinkedIn posted by companies from different regions and different industries.
 There are few facts that draw my attention which can summarize the change happening in marketing roles.

-Conclusion: While the marketing trends in 2020 are going to bring some heads-up of hot new channels and interesting tactics we need to adopt, the future of marketing is considerably uncertain.
-There are many crucial facts is happening in the background and we need to dig deeper in order to be prepared.
+While the marketing trends in 2020 are going to bring some heads-up of hot new channels and interesting tactics we need to adopt, the future of marketing is considerably uncertain.
+There are many crucial facts happening in the background and we need to dig deeper in order to be prepared.
 The business environment and technology are going to reshape the industry as well as marketing skills.
 Therefore, we should reconsider the ongoing evolution in business and learn the lesson.
 The future of marketing is going to be challenging in terms of educational programs, marketing skills, and the marketing industry.